An airy bedroom at Jordan House, SOME's two-week program for adults experiencing a mental health crisis.

 Walk-ins welcome weekday mornings

-Seventy-one percent of Jordan House clients and 75% of Mary Claire House clients successfully completed the programs in 2011.
+Seventy-seven percent of Jordan House clients and 80% of Mary Claire House clients successfully completed the programs in 2012.

-Three-hundred and twenty-nine homeless adults with chronic mental illness received empowerment, support and care at Isaiah House.
-Eighty-eight percent remained successfully in the program or transitioned to other services in 2011.
+Three-hundred and ten homeless adults with chronic mental illness received empowerment, support and care at Isaiah House.
+Seventy-nine percent remained successfully in the program or transitioned to other services in 2012.